GIGA THE MOST EXTENSIVE

 Displaying page 1 of 3 Next Page >>

-[ Also see Apologies Bashfulness Blushes Boasting Character Chastity Decency Delicacy Diffidence Humility Innocence Maidenhood Meekness Pretension Prudery Purity Refinement Self-praise Shame Women ]
+[ Also see Apologies Bashfulness Blushes Boasting Character Chastity Decency Delicacy Diffidence Humility Innocence Maidenhood Meekness Pretension Prudery Purity Refinement Reserve Self-praise Shame Women ]

 A just and reasonable modesty does not only recommend eloquence, but sets off every great talent which a man can be possessed of.